from pathlib import Path

 __check_png_filename(file_path)

-time_passed = np.arange(0, 1440, 5)
+times = np.arange(0, 1440, 1440/len(air_temp))

 plt.figure(figsize=(8, 4))

-plt.scatter(time, air_temp, s=5, color="gray", label="Air Temperatre")
+plt.scatter(times, air_temp, s=5, color=colors[color_num], label="Air Temperature")

-# Add Optional actual soil temperature
+# Add actual soil temperature scatter plot

 if soil_temp is not None: